mhagiwara/book-reviews/technology.md

         - 'Adding manpower to a late software project makes it later.'
     - Chapter 3
         - Each segment of a large job be tackled by a team, but that team must be organized like a surgical team.
+    - Chapter 4
+        - Conceptual integrity is the most important consideration in systems design. -> systems design must proceed from one mind, or a ver small number of resonant minds.
+    - Chapter 5
+        -
+    - Chapter 6
+        -
+    - Chapter 7 Why did the tower of Babel fail?
+        - communication and organization
+        - How to reduce the amount of communication - division of labor and specialization of function

 * Michael Feathers.
 Working Effectively with Legacy Code.